 17. Stargaze at Kitt Peak National Observatory

-Established in 1964 and home to the world’s largest collection of research telescopes, Kitt Peak National Observatory is a real paradise for astronomers.
+Established in 1964 and home to the world’s largest collection of research telescopes, Kitt Peak National Observatory is a gem for astronomers.
+Located high above the Sonoran Desert, it has 27 telescopes, three of which are dedicated solely to public viewing.

 Visitors can tour the observatory grounds through self-guided tours, take part in one of three docent-led tours to get up close and personal with historic telescopes, and even get a behind-the-scenes look at the Kitt Peak’s telescopes not available to the public through VIP tours.